Fusion power: Historic investment

 Scenarios developed in the 2000s and early 2010s discussed the effects of the commercialization of fusion power on the future of human civilization.
 Using nuclear fission as a guide, these saw ITER and later DEMO as bringing online the first commercial reactors around 2050 and a rapid expansion after mid-century.
 Some scenarios emphasized "fusion nuclear science facilities" as a step beyond ITER.
 However, the economic obstacles to tokamak-based fusion power remain immense, requiring investment to fund prototype tokamak reactors and development of new supply chains, a problem which will affect any kind of fusion reactor.
 Tokamak designs appear to be labour-intensive, while the commercialization risk of alternatives like inertial fusion energy is high due to the lack of government resources.

 Scenarios since 2010 note computing and material science advances enabling multi-phase national or cost-sharing "Fusion Pilot Plants" (FPPs) along various technology pathways, such as the UK Spherical Tokamak for Energy Production, within the 2030–2040 time frame.
 Notably, in June 2021, General Fusion announced it would accept the UK government's offer to host the world's first substantial public-private partnership fusion demonstration plant, at Culham Centre for Fusion Energy.
-The plant will be constructed from 2022 to 2025 and is intended to lead the way for commercial pilot plants in the late 2025s.
+The plant will be constructed from 2022 to 2025 and is intended to lead the way for commercial pilot plants in the late 2020s.
 The plant will be 70% of full scale and is expected to attain a stable plasma of 150 million degrees.
+Further UK plans include a development site near Retford.
 In the United States, cost-sharing public-private partnership FPPs appear likely, and in 2022 the DOE announced a new Milestone-Based Fusion Development Program as the centerpiece of its Bold Decadal Vision for Commercial Fusion Energy, which envisages private sector-led teams delivering FPP pre-conceptual designs, defining technology roadmaps, and pursuing the R&D necessary to resolve critical-path scientific and technical issues towards an FPP design.
 Compact reactor technology based on such demonstration plants may enable commercialization via a fleet approach from the 2030s if early markets can be located.

+Relative costs

 The widespread adoption of non-nuclear renewable energy has transformed the energy landscape.
 Such renewables are projected to supply 74% of global energy by 2050.
 The steady fall of renewable energy prices challenges the economic competitiveness of fusion power.